 Brief Introduction to Chinese Dialects.

-Due to the long history and difficulty in recording spoken languages, it is unclear exactly how many varieties of Chinese had been used throughout history.
+Due to the long history and difficulty in recording spoken languages, it is unclear exactly how many varieties were used throughout history.

-Today, however, there are 10 main Dialects in China, and each one has several sub-dialects.
+Today, however, there are ten main Dialects in China, each with several sub-dialects.

 Jin, the dialect of Shanxi Province and nearby regions.